jshivamds272/olympic-data_analysis-Web-App/README.md

 Data Set link - https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results

 this is end to end project to analysis about whole history about olympic.
 I deployed it on Heroku using streamlit library of python.

-There are some files in this project--------1-app.py-->In this file all features of web app has been shown which is visible to all users.
+There are some files in this project-

+                                    |--------1-app.py-->In this file all features of web app has been shown which is visible to all users.

                                     |
                                     |-------2-helper.py-->in this file many fuctions has been written which are used in app.py by imp